Regional Travel Demand Management Study

 - How the Met Council, its planning and implementation partners, and the private and nonprofit sectors can better support TDM

-The study outcomes will help the Met Council and these implementation partners prepare for leveraging federal investments, and support TDM strategies that are essential to the livability and prosperity of the Twin Cities metropolitan region.
+The study outcomes help the Met Council and these implementation partners prepare for leveraging federal investments, and support TDM strategies that are essential to the livability and prosperity of the Twin Cities metropolitan region.